COVID-19 UPDATE (September 23, 2020)

 Parking may be limited at many of our preserves.
 If you choose to visit a preserve, if possible, please visit outside of peak times (11 a.m. through 4 p.m.) to reduce overcrowding in parking areas and on trails.
 If parking areas are full, please plan to return to the preserve another day.

 Thank you for helping us in our efforts to protect our visitors’ health and well-being.

-The preserve was donated to TNC in 1994 by the late Alan M. and Nathalie Voorhees.
-Part of a network of conservation lands along the Rappahannock, the preserve provides excellent habitat for bald eagles.
+Voorhees Preserve was donated to TNC in 1994 by the late Alan M. and Nathalie Voorhees.
+Part of a network of conservation lands along the Rappahannock (a major tributary of the Chesapeake Bay), the preserve provides excellent habitat for bald eagles and other wildlife.